What can I do to manage my bronchiectasis?

 - having an annual check with your health care professional

 Any form of exercise that makes you a little breathless, such as walking and swimming will help you.
 It can help to clear your chest and improve your overall fitness.
 A respiratory physiotherapist can help you to find the right exercise for you and also advise you on managing any breathlessness, pacing yourself and conserving energy.
-Pulmonary rehabilitation can also help.
+Breathlessness management, called pulmonary rehabilitation, can also help.

 What you eat is also important.
 A balanced and varied diet can help you maintain your strength and fitness.
 If your body is well nourished, you’ll be more able to fight infections.
 For some people with bronchiectasis, energy requirements from food will be higher.